 - All ProCredit institutions apply a single common risk management framework, which defines group-wide minimum standards.
-The policies and standards are based on the "Minimum Requirements for Risk Management" (MaRisk), on relevant publications by local and international regulatory authorities and on our knowledge of the markets acquired over many years. - All risks incurred by the group are managed by ensuring at all times an adequate level of own funds and riskbearing capacity of the group and all ProCredit institutions. - The annually conducted risk inventory ensures that all material and non-material risks are identified and, if necessary, considered in the strategies and risk management processes. - Early warning indicators (reporting triggers) and limits are set and monitored for all material risks at the group level and at the level of each individual bank. - Regular stress tests are performed for all material risks at the group level and at the level of each individual bank; stress tests are carried out for each individual risk category as well as across all risk categories. - Regular and ad-hoc reporting on the risk profile, including detailed descriptions and commentaries, is carried out at group level and at the level of each individual bank. - Monitoring and control of risks and possible risk concentrations is carried out using comprehensive analysis tools for all material risks. - The effectiveness of the chosen measures, limits and methods is continuously monitored and controlled.
-This also includes backtesting of the models used. - All new or significantly changed business processes, products or instruments undergo a thorough analysis before being used for the first time (New Risk Approval process).
+The risk management policies and standards are approved by the Management of ProCredit Holding and are updated at least annually.
+These specify the responsibilities at bank and group level, and establish minimum requirements for managing, monitoring and reporting. - All risks incurred by the group are managed by ensuring at all times an adequate level of own funds and riskbearing capacity of the group and all ProCredit institutions. - The annually conducted risk inventory ensures that all material and non-material risks are identified and, if necessary, considered in the strategies and risk management processes. - Early warning indicators (reporting triggers) and limits are set and monitored for all material risks at the group level and at the level of each individual bank. - Regular stress tests are performed for all material risks at the group level and at the level of each individual bank; stress tests are carried out for each individual risk category as well as across all risk categories. - Regular and ad-hoc reporting on the risk profile, including detailed descriptions and commentaries, is carried out at group level and at the level of each individual bank. - Monitoring and management of risks and possible risk concentrations is carried out using comprehensive analysis tools for all material risks. - The effectiveness of the chosen measures, limits and methods is continuously monitored and controlled.
+This also includes backtesting of the models used. - All new or significantly changed products undergo a thorough analysis before being used for the first time (New Risk Approval process).
 This ensures that new risks are assessed and all necessary preparations and tests are completed prior to implementation.